BirdmanRidesAgain/TechShadow/PAGE_TESTING.md

     - Shadow: Opportunities Page
     - Signup: Signup Page
     - contact: Contact Page
-- In page links: N/A
+- In page links:
+    - "Submit" button will send the contact message to the backend, user will stay on refreshed page

 **List of Tests:**